How to integrate and manage your company's Slack integration with Lattice

-Integrating Lattice with Slack allows your entire company to keep up with what's happening in Lattice by sharing activity in your company's Slack channels (#praise for public feedback + the Lattice Slack App for your personal feedback Slackbot ).
+Integrating Lattice with Slack allows your entire company to keep up with Lattice by sharing activity in your company's Slack channels (#praise for public feedback + the Lattice Slack App for your personal feedback Slackbot).
 Lattice will push updates to your Slack instance whenever a user receives public Feedback, updates a public Goal, is prompted to complete a stage in a Review, or posts a public Update.

 You may want to set up this integration to get access to gain access to the Notification Center.

 To set up the company Slack integration, first, make sure you're an admin on your Lattice AND Slack account.
 Then, go to the Integrations administration panel (Admin>Integrations).

 Scroll down to "Company Integrations" and click on Slack.
 From here, Slack will require some authentication before you can integrate it with Lattice.

 This button will take you to Slack's website, where you can authorize the integration and select a default channel to display Lattice activity.
 Note that you must be logged into Slack in your browser to complete this step!

 We often find it useful for organizations to create a dedicated channel in Slack for Lattice notifications (we recommend "#praise" for your public feedback channel, given that the Slack command will always be "/praise").

 Once you've completed the initial Slack authorization, you will be able to customize your integration.

 Once connected, you'll notice Lattice's Slack App will appear on your righthand Slack panel.
 This is a private Slack App that will allow you to give public/private/manager-only feedback and request feedback, respond to feedback requests, and write notes to Self.
 You are also able to view any 1:1 meeting, review cycle completing, and update completion reminders.

 This will appear for all employees and enable them to use every function of Lattice's Feedback tool within Slack.